 The ORPP looks to be similar to the CPP in many respects, including how low-income earners are treated.
 Similar to the CPP, if you earn below $3,500, you will not be required to contribute to the ORPP.

 Similar to the CPP, the ORPP will count as taxable income toward means-tested government benefits like the Guaranteed Income Supplement.
 Instead of helping low-income earners, the ORPP could result in claw-backs to the GIS.
-Not only will low-income earners lose a portion of their GIS, they’ll also be forced to start contribution to the ORPP.
+Not only will low-income earners lose a portion of their GIS, but they’ll also be forced to start contributing to the ORPP.
 With many of these folks struggling to pay for the necessities of life like rent and food, contributions to the ORPP will take money out of the pockets of those most in need.